jrief/django-formset/docs/source/single-form.rst

 	    default_renderer = FormRenderer()
 	    first_name = fields.CharField(...)

-This form uses the Tailwind form renderer, so that all its fields, lables and groups use the CSS classes proposed by Tailwind.
+This form uses the Tailwind form renderer, so that all its fields, labels and groups use the CSS classes proposed by Tailwind.
 The template required to render such a form then shall look like:

 .. code-block:: django